 Taste: A little bit funky at first.
 Ginger biscuits again.
 Banana.
 Orange peel.
 Pineapple.
 Cinnamon.
 More dried fruits.
 Lots of woody spice.

-Value for money: Retailed around £85 a bottle but from what I can see it already seems to be sold out everywhere.
+Thoughts: Retailed around £85 a bottle but from what I can see it already seems to be sold out everywhere.
 To be honest I’m not surprised because it’s very good.
 Certainly, I would have been happy to pay the price for it had I got the finger out a little faster.

 I don’t know Rum very well.
 I always like to clarify that before expressing an opinion on it.
 I’ve been tasting whisky pretty intensively for some years now and have built up an understanding of what, in my opinion, makes a good dram.
 I don’t have anything like the same experience with Rum.
 However, that won’t stop me from sharing my thoughts.
 I like this.
 I sometimes struggle with the funky stuff and after a quick sniff, I thought that’s what was in store here but it actually wasn’t.
 It opened rather well and found a nice balance between a lot of different flavours.